-24 For instance, is local exchange service with the ability to place a local call to 2,500 other subscribers "similar" to local exchange service with the ability to place a local call to 1,000,000, or more, other subscribers?
+For instance, is local exchange service with the ability to place a local call to 2,500 other subscribers "similar" to local exchange service with the ability to place a local call to 1,000,000, or more, other subscribers?

-25 This description assumes that only the first line in a household or a business would qualify for a subsidy.
+This description assumes that only the first line in a household or a business would qualify for a subsidy.
 If all lines qualified for a subsidy, the formula would have to be adjusted accordingly.

-26 See Analysis, The Costs, Benefits and Funding of Universal Service in the UK, pp. 22-27.
+See Analysis, The Costs, Benefits and Funding of Universal Service in the UK, pp. 22-27.
 See also, OFTEL, Universal Telecommunications Services: A Consultative Document on Universal Service in the UK from 1997 (December 1995), Chapter 9.

-allowed to.
+residential lines) or ...
+(9 percent of residential lines) makes it seem unlikely that BT [the LEC] would withdraw from this activity even if it were allowed to.
 However, we must address the serious commercial issue as to whether BT would behave in this way if the universal service activities were subject to normal competitive pressures.

-BT, like any other commercial company operating a primarily subscriptionbased service (e.g., a bank or building society), could be expected voluntarily to carry a certain number of customers who are 'uneconomic' at a given moment in time.
+BT, like any other commercial company operating a primarily subscription-based service (e.g., a bank or building society), could be expected voluntarily to carry a certain number of customers who are 'uneconomic' at a given moment in time.
 Studies in the building society sector [footnote omitted] indicate that about 40 percent of ordinary accounts are uneconomic at any one moment.
 Of these, about three quarters are expected to become economic at some future moment, through an increase in the account balance or the purchase of related services such as a mortgage.
 This leaves a 'hard core' of 25 percent of unprofitable customers (or about 10 percent of all customers) which the building societies could, in theory, get rid of in order to increase their short-term profitability without putting future business at risk.